nexusstar/JavaScript/CoreJavaScript/JS.md

 _assignment expression_ `foo = boo + 1;` and also a statement

+### Operators

+There are more than 30 operators in [ JS ](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators)

 ### Types and values

 * JavaScript have primitive types and object types